crownengine/crown/docs/basics.rst

 	├── temp                <- Temporary files from data compilers └── last.log            <- Text log from the last engine execution

-The .bundleignore file
+The .dataignore file
 ----------------------

-Many programs store metadata files alongside edited files.
-This is often the case with text editors and version control systems.
+The ``.dataignore`` file specifies files that Pepper should ignore when compiling data.

-When Pepper bumps into unknown files in the source directory, it quits the compilation and reports an error.
+When Pepper bumps into unknown files in the source directory, it reports and error and quits the compilation.

-The ``.bundleignore`` file specifies files that Pepper should ignore when compiling data.
+This is often desired behavior, since you do not want non-essential data in your source directory.

+In all other cases, you should create a ``.dataignore`` in the source directory.

 Example:

 .. code::

+	$ cat .dataignore
 	# This is a comment.

 	# Blank lines are ignored.